 Potential Causes: The main reason these horrific accidents happen is lack of sight: many happen at dark.
 Motorists can’t avoid what they can’t see.
 Every truck light should work.
 Inclement weather and unexpected braking can lead to these accidents too.
 Underride guards help only if they’re installed and working.

-Reach Out to a Truck Accident Lawyer Today
+Reach Out to a Georgia Truck Accident Lawyer Today

 When a truck accident turns your life upside down, you need the assurance of working with an experienced professional.
-At Monge & Associates, we provide the representation you need in order to increase your chances of securing the compensation you deserve.
+Contact Monge & Associates for a free consultation, we provide the representation you need in order to increase your chances of securing the compensation you deserve.